tlienart/Xranklin.jl/docs/syntax/basics.md

 * `This Is AN anchor Name` → `this_is_an_anchor_name`
 * `anchor α: _foo_` → `anchor_foo`

-You can check the generated id by hovering on the header or inspecting the HTML.
+You can check the generated id by hovering on the heading or inspecting the HTML.
 Alternatively, you can use global linking (see [next point](#global_internal_links)).

 You can place anchors anywhere you want with `\label{anchor name}`: